farique1/msx-basic-dignified/README.md

 30 GOTO 10:' {print_result}
 ```
 **Blank lines**
-Blank lines are stripped from the source by default but they can be left as can extra lines be added for clarity and organization.
+Blank lines are stripped from the source by default but they can be left.
+Extra lines can also be added close to labels for clarity and organization.

 - *Keep blank lines*
 Do not erase blank lines on the converted code, keep them with `rem`.
 `ini: keep_blank_lines = ` `arg: -bl` `Default: False`

 - Add line before a label
 Add a blank line **before** a label. (has no effect if opted to strip labels)
 `ini: rem_bef_label = ` `arg: -br` `Default: False`

 - Add line after a label
 Add a blank line **after** a label. (has no effect if opted to strip labels)
 `ini: rem_aft_label = ` `arg: -ar` `Default: False`

 ```basic